 Drivers all too often fail to see and stop for crossing pedestrians.
 Even if the pedestrian has the right of way, a distracted or negligent driver might not stop in time.
-As an injured victim in a Gwinnett County pedestrian accident, you may have the right to financial compensation.
-With help from our Gwinnett County pedestrian accident attorneys at Dermer Appel Ruder, you can protect yourself and safeguard your future.
+As an injured pedestrian in a Gwinnett County, you may have the right to financial compensation.
+With help from a Gwinnett County pedestrian accident attorney at Dermer Appel Ruder, you can protect yourself and safeguard your future.
 Our law firm:

 It starts with a free pedestrian accident consultation at our local office.
 Request yours today!

 Pedestrian accidents are unfortunately rather frequent in the state of Georgia.
 In 2016, 232 pedestrians died throughout the state.
-This was a major increase from 194 fatalities in 2015 and the highest number in the last 10 years.
+This was a major increase from 194 fatalities in 2015, making it the highest number in the last 10 years.
 Gwinnett County alone reported 13 pedestrian deaths the same year.
 Hundreds of other pedestrians suffered serious injuries in vehicle collisions.
 Broken bones, lacerations, bruises, traumatic brain injuries, internal injuries, and spinal cord injuries are all common in pedestrian accidents.

 Distracted driving takes thousands of lives each year.
 Many of these victims are people walking or jogging around neighborhoods.
 Distracted drivers are highly likely to cause pedestrian accidents, especially in busy metro areas with high volumes of pedestrians.
 Texting and driving, chatting with passengers, eating fast food behind the wheel, drowsy driving, and drunk driving are all common reasons pedestrian accidents happen.
 If every driver cared more about the safety of others, pedestrian accidents wouldn’t happen.